energenious-eu/widgets/part1-introduction/README.md

 </style>

 Software engineering is one of the most dynamic fields of techniques, constantly undergoing changes.
-One of the driver of such a mutable ecosystem, is the wide adoption of open-source software artifacts as fundament of most of software projects out there.
+One of the driver of such a mutable ecosystem, is the wide adoption of open-source software artifacts as foundation of most of software projects out there.
 This is even more so in the branch of web software engineering, where the pace at which innovations happens is astonishing high.

 For the past decades, the web is undergoing transitions under so many aspect, but a clear pattern can be seen here too: the trend towards distributed systems and open architectures.